 Are They Hard To Keep?

 Once settled, bubble corals are easy to care for.
-They’re not as common to come across as some of the other fleshy LPS species, like Euphyllia, but they can be just as eye-catching in a reef tank setup.
+They’re not as common to come across as some of the other fleshy LPS species, like Euphyllia, but they is just as eye-catching in a reef tank setup.

-In general, these corals can be kept by hobbyists at the beginner, intermediate, and advanced levels.
+In general, these corals is kept by hobbyists at the beginner, intermediate, and advanced levels.
 Handle these corals with care and keep the skeleton clean of algae.

 What Are Good Tankmates?